Stevee87/Arduino-ESP32-Radarproject/README.md

 | VCC | 5V |
 | Signal (I/O) | D9 |
 | GND | GND |

+CAUTION: When charging the battery, set the POWER button to OFF.
+The same applies when the microcontroller is connected via USB-C.

 Must be a **passive** piezo buzzer, not active — an active buzzer has its own oscillator and only turns on/off, ignoring the frequency argument the code sends it.